NickDSShare/Simpson-Paradox/README.md

 # Simsom-Paradox

-The following table shows two university entry rates between male and female.
+The following table shows two entry rates of university between male and female.
 Someone concluded that there is a gender discrimination as the entry rate of female (40%) is lower than male (53%)

 ![image](https://user-images.githubusercontent.com/115760798/195812391-26240212-dc64-4a94-aac9-e7cff7a46b14.png)